 Discover Scottish textiles…

 Textile manufacturing in Scotland today is regionally diverse, employing 8200 people, in 562 companies and contributing £844 million to the Scottish economy.
 Sourcing from Scotland will help you to broaden your sustainable textile offering and appeal to your customers.

-Come and speak with us at stand 6B9 at Première Vision Paris and explore the future of textiles.
+Meet the UKFT team at stand 6C10 at Première Vision Paris and explore the future of textiles.

 Scottish textiles are uniquely linked to the rugged landscapes that inspire their production, harnessing skills that have been built up over generations.
 Manufacturers including Harris Tweed Hebrides, Alex Begg, Eribe and Lochcarron continue to find new ways to excite luxury brands and designers with prestigious fabrics, niche production and specialist techniques.